Stuff for making ministry cooler, easier, and funner. Yes, we said funner.

 His non-fiction brand deals with sharing stories of personal transformation.
 Openly living in recovery from addiction and depression, Daniel has spoken at various venues around the Midwest and in New York City and Naples, Florida.
 His website, Transformation Is Real, has become a premier online resource sharing his and others' stories of change and transformation.

 Daniel is also a writer for the Kids' Bulletins and Children's Sermons sections for Clergy Stuff Resources.
 In addition to all this stuff (whew . . . out of breath), Daniel founded Clergy Stuff's sister site, Arches 'n Bells which provides theatrical resources, skits & plays for progressive congregations.
 He lives with his wife, his two boys, and two cats & a dog named Lazarus in the world's coolest city, Saint Paul, Minnesota.
+He's also the designer for the online, affirmation of baptism phenomenon for kids with special needs, Narratology.

 Rev. Wendy Sherer - Writer graduated from Wartburg Theological Seminary in 1999, and has served in parish, campus and hospital ministries in Ohio and the United Kingdom, where she now lives and studies a PhD in media.
 Having been fortunate to visit many different places and experience things foreign to her own background, Wendy sees God’s love as something which knows no boundaries of language, tradition, even religious practice.
 When we let that love transform us, the whole world can be transformed.
 Wendy has spent her career writing sermons, articles, hymn texts and personal essays, and is now venturing into the world of drama and screenplays.
 Her MA thesis was an audio documentary entitled, “Foundation or Facade?
 The State of Christianity in Great Britain,” and can be found here: https://wendysherer.wordpress.com/2014/07/14/foundation-or-facade-the-state-of-christianity-in-britain/.
 Wendy resides in West London with her cat (and fellow emigrant) Athena, who competes with her computer for lap space while she writes liturgy.
 Wendy writes for the Prayers section for Clergy Stuff Resources.